IanQS/pTensor/README.md

 - vstack
   - re: expensive transpose, we do a hstack on the transpose to get the resulting transpose without actually doing the entire thing

+# Trivia

+This library is pronounced Tensor as the "p" is silent.